An unconditional experimental test of Nonclassicality: Random Access Codes

-Just like other tests of nonclassicality, RACs are also vulnerable to the detection efficiency loophole \cite{Pearle}, which leaves them inconclusive if the detectors frequently fail to register incoming particles.
+Like other tests of nonclassicality, RACs are also vulnerable to the detection efficiency loophole~\cite{Pearle}, which leaves them inconclusive if the detectors frequently fail to register incoming particles.
 The critical detection efficiency depends on the particularities of the test: the choice of the figure of merit and the corresponding treatment of the experimental rounds with no particle registered.
-In our work, we choose the most generic approach for the latter case where we make our devices return a random number whenever a detector fails to register a particle .
+In our work, we choose the most generic approach for the latter case where we make our devices return a random number whenever a detector fails to register a particle.
 This artificially makes the effective efficiency to be 100\% as we observe an outcome in every round.
 This does however lead to a decrease in the maximal success probability for the quantum case.
-For a given maximum $Q$ of the quantum theory, the detectors registering particles in $\eta$ fraction of the rounds can yield the largest success probability \be Q_{\eta}=\eta Q +(1-\eta)\frac{1}{2}, \ee which goes to $\frac{1}{2}$ as $\eta \to 0$.
-The classical value, on the other hand, does not increase so it is straightforward to find the $\eta$ required for the quantum theory to be able to provide an advantage.
-However, the critical $\eta$ is usually very high and extremely difficult to realize in practice.
-Our goal is to propose a test for which $\eta$ is as close to 0 as we would like it to be.
-From (\ref{qeta}) we see that it is possible if we can design a test for which the maximal classical value is reduced to $1/2$.
-In \cite{M-wc} it was shown that this is the bound for the worst case success probability if no shared randomness is available to the communicating parties.
-As was stated in the introduction, we need tasks with such a property as a starting point for our method.
-This together with its simplicity makes RAC a perfect candidate.
+For a given maximum $Q$ of the quantum theory, the detectors registering particles in $\eta$ fraction of the rounds can yield the largest success probability \be Q_{\eta}=\eta Q +(1-\eta)\frac{1}{2}, \ee tending to $\frac{1}{2}$ as $\eta \to 0$.
+The classical value does not increase allowing to find the $\eta$ required for the quantum theory to be able to provide an advantage.
+However, the critical $\eta$ is usually very high and extremely difficult to reach in practice.
+Our goal is to propose a test with $\eta$ arbitrarily close to 0.
+From~\eqref{qeta} we see that it is possible if we can design a test with the maximal classical value reduced to $1/2$.
+This is the bound for the worst case success probability if no shared randomness is available to the communicating parties~\cite{M-wc}.
+As mentioned, we need tasks with such a property as a starting point for our method.
+This, together with its simplicity makes RAC a perfect candidate.